US will resume border wall construction at San Diego park – KION546

 Associated Press

-Opposition prompted a construction pause in August at Friendship Park, which was inaugurated in 1971 by then-first lady Pat Nixon as a symbol of ties between the U.S. and Mexico.
-For decades, visitors to the oceanfront park between San Diego and Tijuana could easily converse and touch, but access gradually diminished from the U.S. over the last 15 years.
+Construction paused in August at Friendship Park, which was inaugurated in 1971 by then-first lady Pat Nixon as a symbol of ties between the U.S. and Mexico.
+For decades, visitors to the oceanfront park between San Diego and Tijuana could easily converse and touch but access gradually diminished from the U.S. over the last 15 years.

 After public feedback, U.S. Customs and Border Protection agreed to lower a double wall for 60 feet (18.3 meters), about the length of a tractor-trailer, said the Rev. John Fanestil of Friends of Friendship Park.
 In that section, the height will dip to 18 feet (5.5 meters) from 30 feet (9.1 meters).

-Homeland Security Secretary Alejandro Mayorkas approved the changes, Fanestil said he was told by CBP officials.
+Homeland Security Secretary Alejandro Mayorkas approved the changes, Fanestil said at a news conference.

 Chris Magnus, who was ousted as CBP commissioner in November after less than a year on the job, paused work on the Trump-era contract, saying he wanted to first understand community concerns.